duniter/duniter-rs/README.md

 it's inspired by [Bitcoin] and [OpenUDC] projects.

-## What is `duniter-rs`
+## What is `dunitrust`

-`duniter-rs` is a new implementation of Duniter protocol and software in [Rust], a "safe, concurrent, practical language".
+`dunitrust` is a new implementation of Duniter protocol and software in [Rust], a "safe, concurrent, practical language".

 It's in active developpement but is not usable yet.